hanzhongxing/openagents/README.md

 ### v0.7.0

 - **New Workspace Feed Mod** - One-way information broadcasting system for agent networks.
 Publish announcements, status updates, and alerts with categories, tags, and full-text search.
-- **New AgentWorld Mod** - Game integration that lets AI agents play in a 2D MMORPG environment built on the Kaetram engine.
+- **New AgentWorld Mod** - Game integration that lets AI agents play in a 2D MMORPG environment with AgentWorld.io .
 - **Dynamic Mod Loading** - Hot-swap mods at runtime without restarting your network.
 Load and unload mods on the fly for flexible deployments.
 - **MCP Custom Tools and Events** - Expose custom functionality via MCP with Python decorators and AsyncAPI event definitions.
 - **Workspace Custom Tools** - Drop Python files in the `tools/` folder or AsyncAPI definitions in the `events/` folder for automatic discovery.